ifs-ke/imanifinancialservices-guru/README.md

 2.  **Implement User Data Deletion:** Create a mechanism for users to request deletion of their account and associated data from MongoDB.
 3.  **Formal Documentation:** Create and link a comprehensive Privacy Policy and Terms of Service.
 4.  **Data Retention Policy:** Define and implement how long inactive user data is kept.
-5.  **Review Third-Party Services:** Ensure Clerk, MongoDB Atlas, Logtail, and Vercel configurations align with GDPR/DPA requirements.
+5.  **Review Third-Party Services:** Ensure Clerk, MongoDB Atlas, and Vercel configurations align with GDPR/DPA requirements.
 6.  **Server-Side Audit Logs (Advanced):** For enhanced security, implement server-side audit logging for sensitive actions (data modifications, sharing, admin actions if any).
-This is separate from application/debug logging.
+Winston can be configured for this, potentially logging to a separate, secure destination.
-7.  **Logger Page Access Control:** If the Logger page is intended only for admins, re-implement role checks for accessing it.
+7.  **Logger Page Access Control:** If the Logger page is intended only for admins, re-implement role checks (using Clerk roles if enabled, or a custom system) for accessing it.
 Currently, it displays client-side logs for any authenticated user.

 **Conclusion:** The application has implemented several key security measures, including user-scoped data access, integrity checks via hashing, MongoDB transactions, and session clearing on logout.
 The main compliance gap regarding sensitive data handling is the lack of **encryption** for client-side caching in Session Storage.
 Address this and add formal documentation/policies to significantly improve compliance posture.
-The addition of Logtail for logging should be accompanied by a review of Logtail's own data handling and privacy policies.
+The backend logging uses Winston and outputs to console/Vercel logs by default.